 He has also seen success on the international stage with two trophies.
 Therefore, any club signing Martinez would get a good defender and a player who can also raise the game of his teammates as well.

-After three seasons at Ajax, it looks likely that Martinez will leave the club.
-And it is the Premier League clubs who are after the Argentine.
-Manchester United are looking to make him the first signing under Erik Ten Hag.
-However, they are facing competition from Arsenal.
+After three seasons at Ajax, Matinez finally left for Manchester United and teamed up with his former manager Erik Ten Hag.
+Manchester United made him their second signing under Erik Ten Hag.
+However, it wasn’t easy for the Red Devils as they faced competition from Arsenal.
 Mikel Arteta has strengthened this season by signing Fabio Vieira from Porto.

 If Arsenal do get Lisandro Martínez of Ajax for less than €40m it would be a steal.
 He has incredible aerial ability despite not being the tallest (think Roberto Ayala), great reading of the game and can build from the back.
 Will surely replace Otamendi for Argentina after WC.🇦🇷 pic.twitter.com/dqx6T0mGD0